60% of positive therapeutic outcomes are attributed to the quality of the alliance between client and therapist. I get geeks.

 Ever since I was about 5 years old, I've been studying how people work.
 A sincere lifelong interest in the topic consumes my attention.
 Psychology intersects with mythology, biology, sociology, culture, language, narratives, philosophy, and well, most everything.

 Yes, all sessions are telehealth for now using a HIPAA-compliant service.
+I am licensed for Washington state and am based in Seattle.

 I am an Out of Network Provider for many insurance companies, but I am not "in network" with any of them.